stalwartlabs/website/docs/sieve/reference.md

 This section contains the reference documentation for the functions available from Sieve [expressions](/docs/sieve/expressions) in the trusted interpreter.
 Currently not all functions are documented, but the list will be expanded over time.

-### Directory queries
+### Lookup store queries

-The `query` function is used to execute an SQL or LDAP query on the directory.
-It expects as the first argument the directory name, followed by the query string and as third argument an array with the query values.
+The `query` function is used to execute an SQL or LDAP query on a [SQL lookup store](/docs/storage/lookup).
+It expects as the first argument the lookup store name, followed by the query string and as third argument an array with the query values.

 For example: